Non-Euclidean Monotone Operator Theory and Applications: Conclusion

 \section{Conclusion}

-In this paper, we introduce a non-Euclidean version of classical results in monotone operator theory with a focus on mappings that are monotone with respect to diagonally-weighted $\ell_1$ or $\ell_\infty$ norms.
+In this paper, we introduce a non-Euclidean version of classical results in monotone operator theory with a focus on mappings that are monotone with respect to diagonally-weighted $\ell_{1}$ or $\ell_{\infty}$ norms.
 Our results show that the resolvent and reflected resolvent maintain many useful properties from the Hilbert case, and we prove that commonly used algorithms for finding zeros of monotone operators and their sums remain effective in the non-Euclidean setting.
 We applied our theory to the problem of equilibrium computation and Lipschitz constant estimation of recurrent neural networks, yielding novel iterations and tighter upper bounds on Lipschitz constants via forward-backward splitting.

-Topics of future research include (i) extending results to more general Banach spaces with a focus on $L_1$ and $L_\infty$ spaces, (ii) studying the convergence of additional operator splitting methods such as forward-backward-forward~\cite{PT:00} and Davis-Yin~\cite{DD-WY:17} splittings, (iii) extending the theory to variable step size methods, and (iv) considering additional machine learning applications such as $\ell_\infty$ robustness of neural networks as a non-Euclidean analog of~\cite{PLC-JCP:20} or reinforcement learning and dynamic programming, where $\ell_\infty$ contractions are prevalent.
+Topics of future research include (i) extending results to more general Banach spaces with a focus on $L_{1}$ and $L_{\infty}$ spaces, (ii) studying the convergence of additional operator splitting methods such as forward-backward-forward~\citep{PT:00} and Davis-Yin~\citep{DD-WY:17} splittings, (iii) extending the theory to variable step size methods, and (iv) considering additional machine learning applications such as $\ell_{\infty}$ robustness of deep neural networks as a non-Euclidean analog of~\citep{PLC-JCP:20} or reinforcement learning and dynamic programming, where $\ell_{\infty}$ contractive and nonexpansive operators are prevalent; see the recent work~\citep{JL-EKR:23} for preliminary ideas in this direction.